duncy/duncy/README.md

 ![woah, banner ahoy!](banner.gif)
  ---
 Hi!
 My name is Duncan.

-I'm currently studying for a Bachelor of Science in Data Science and Computer Science at the University of Canterbury.
+I am in the middle of migrating from a Bachelor of Science in Data Science and Computer Science to a Bachelor of Engineering in Computer Engineering, hopefully with a minor in Communication Engineering.

+I'm currently studying all this at the University of Canterbury in Christchurch, New Zealand. :)

 I'm an overambitious programmer and am easily distracted by new projects.